Complementary Health Approaches

 Reiki is a complementary approach in which practitioners place their hands lightly on or just above a person, with the goal of facilitating the person’s own healing response.
 There is a lack of high-quality research on Reiki.

 Relaxation techniques, such as breathing exercises, guided imagery, and progressive muscle relaxation, are designed to produce the body’s natural relaxation response.
 They have been studied for anxiety associated with illnesses or medical procedures, headaches, insomnia, and other conditions.

-Spinal manipulation is practiced by health care professionals such as chiropractors, osteopathic physicians, naturopathic physicians, physical therapists, and some medical doctors.
+Spinal manipulation is performed primarily by chiropractors but may also be done by physical therapists or other health professionals.
 Practitioners use their hands or a device to apply a controlled force to a joint of the spine.
-The amount of force applied depends on the form of manipulation used.
 Spinal manipulation has been studied for low-back pain, neck pain, migraine, and other conditions.

 Tai chi and qi gong are closely related practices from traditional Chinese medicine that combine specific movements, coordinated breathing, and mental focus.
-Researchers are studying whether tai chi or qi gong can help people manage symptoms associated with some chronic conditions, such as Parkinson’s disease, arthritis, fibromyalgia, and heart failure.
+Researchers are studying whether tai chi or qi gong can help people manage symptoms associated with some chronic conditions, such as Parkinson’s disease, arthritis, fibromyalgia, and chronic neck pain.

 Yoga has historical origins in ancient Indian philosophy.
-There are different styles of yoga used for health purposes typically combine physical postures or movement, breathing techniques, and meditation.
+There are different styles of yoga, and they share common elements, such as physical postures or movement, breathing techniques, and meditation or relaxation.
 Yoga has been studied for low-back pain, depression, arthritis, and other conditions.

 Commonly Used Practices

-Several mind and body practices were among the complementary health approaches most commonly used by adults in the 2007 National Health Interview Survey.
-They included deep breathing, meditation, chiropractic and osteopathic manipulation, massage, yoga, progressive relaxation, and guided imagery.
+Several mind and body practices were among the complementary health approaches most commonly used by adults in the 2012 National Health Interview Survey.
+They included deep breathing exercises, meditative movement practices (yoga, tai chi, qi gong), chiropractic manipulation, meditation, and massage therapy.

 Working With a Practitioner